antoinevanloo/tp2RefactoCode/README.md

 The code accepts the userid of ***admin*** and the password of ***hwstore***.

- **If you want to disable the Password Dialog, change the code on line 1336 from**
+ **If you want to disable the PassWord Dialog, change the code on line 1336 from**

      if ( ( uID.equals("admin") ) &&
                   ( pwd.equals("hwstore") ) ) {